amirulmus/iroha-explorer/README.md

 ### More Examples

 Find additional examples to use with docker compose within the folder `example`.
+See also dedicated [README](./example/README.md).

 ### Build from Source